collabora/k8s-socketcan/README.md

 *We asked an [AI](https://colab.research.google.com/github/zippy731/disco-diffusion-turbo/blob/main/Disco_Diffusion_v5_Turbo_%5Bw_3D_animation%5D.ipynb) what it thinks about our SocketCAN Kubernetes plugin, this was it's answer...
 What we are still trying to figure out is: what's with all the lighthouses??*

-This plugins enables you to use hardware-backed and virtual [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN) interfaces inside your Kubernetes Pods.
+This plugin enables you to use hardware-backed and virtual [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN) interfaces inside your Kubernetes Pods.
 `vcan` allows processes inside the pod to communicate with each other using the full Linux SocketCAN API.
-If you have a real CAN adapter in you embeded system you can use this plugin to use it inside your Kubernetes deployment.
+If you have a real CAN adapter in your embedded system, you can use this plugin to use it inside your Kubernetes deployment.

 ## Usage example